-->

 What makes younger-onset Alzheimer’s difficult to diagnose, according to Dr. Jones, is that it often gets mistaken for psychiatric diseases, other forms of dementia, alcohol and drug abuse, or certain vitamin deficiencies.

-“Patients often struggle for years with not getting a proper diagnosis, especially when it happens earlier in life, because primary care providers and other practitioners are not really expecting or looking for Alzheimer’s in these age groups,” he says.
+“Patients often struggle for years with not getting a proper diagnosis, especially when it happens earlier in life, because primary care providers and other practitioners are not really expecting or looking for Alzheimer’s in these age groups,” he said.

 This is why doctors opt for a slightly different approach when trying to make a diagnosis, such as using biological markers of the disease process and then measuring spinal fluid for Alzheimer’s proteins.
 Other methods include molecular brain imaging or Amyloid PET scans to visualize any toxic proteins in the brain.
 Scientists are also looking into whether blood tests might help identify proteins associated with Alzheimer’s, but Dr. Jones says more research is needed on this method.